Herculaneum: Secrets of the Buried City - Exclusive Guided Tour

 Overview

 Stay away from the crowds of Pompeii and step back 2000 years with your knowledgeable guide.
 Get immersed in a Roman Town buried under 70 feet of volcanic debris during the Roman Empire.
-You will enter the ancient houses of Herculaneum, its shops, taverns, bathhouses, and more.
+You will enter the ancient houses of Herculaneum, its Shops, Inns, Bath-houses, and more.
 Do not expect a visit to some old Town on ruins: you will enjoy unique visions of mosaics, frescoes, and…skeletons!

 Included